 Silver Spring is a larger medium-sized town located in the state of Maryland.
-With a population of 71,452 people and 59 constituent neighborhoods, Silver Spring is the fourth largest community in Maryland.
+With a population of 81,015 people and 63 constituent neighborhoods, Silver Spring is the fifth largest community in Maryland.

 Silver Spring home prices are not only among the most expensive in Maryland, but Silver Spring real estate also consistently ranks among the most expensive in America.

 Also of interest is that Silver Spring has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Silver Spring has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.